 When an organization opts for a global payroll strategy, it moves away from the historical, fragmented, country-by-country approach to managing employee remuneration—tactics that often meant a different payroll team or outsourced service provider for every operational locale.
 Until recently though, adopting this approach of centralized global management of payroll across multiple countries has been cost-prohibitive for smaller workforces.
 Indeed, unless the employee headcount in each country was at a certain level (usually in the hundreds), the standardization and reporting benefits did not balance out the expense.
 However, with the increasing use of cloud payroll deployment options, that expense (and therefore the headcount threshold) has dropped significantly.
-In fact, as a 2011 article in Pay & Benefits magazine (A Global Payroll Challenge) points out, “[because] a SaaS platform is customizable and scales both up and down, it is a truly global solution that enables companies to affordably accommodate the payroll needs of each location—regardless of employee size”.
+In fact, as an article in Pay & Benefits magazine (A Global Payroll Challenge) points out, “[because] a SaaS platform is customizable and scales both up and down, it is a truly global solution that enables companies to affordably accommodate the payroll needs of each location—regardless of employee size”.
 The report goes on to cite that, “With this subscription-based solution, companies can cut costs, paying only for the services their employees need and will use; [which] tends to be more financially manageable due to economies of scale and its ‘pay-as-you-go’ structure.”

 That said, the key challenge of global payroll which SaaS addresses is not cost, but rather integration.
 You see, both the gathering together of payroll data from the various in-country systems, as well as the use of that data to feed into other HR and business intelligence systems has previously been done only by on-premises middleware technology.
 However, by using a SaaS approach, integration in the cloud is possible.
-As multi-country payroll specialists Webster Buchanan note in 2011 research (Software as a Service and Cloud-based Integration: Assessing the Business Impact in Multi-country Payroll): “Instead of installing and running middleware on-premise, in this model, the integration architecture is managed by a vendor - which could be an independent middleware provider, or an HR/Payroll services provider.
+As multi-country payroll specialists Webster Buchanan notes in research (Software as a Service and Cloud-based Integration: Assessing the Business Impact in Multi-country Payroll): “Instead of installing and running middleware on-premise, in this model, the integration architecture is managed by a vendor - which could be an independent middleware provider, or an HR/Payroll services provider.
 Cloud-based integration services provide pre-built links to certain payroll systems and services, as well as a platform for third parties to build their own customized integrations.”

 Cloud Payroll Integration Issues